the-cat-translations/pagina/_i18n/en/portfolio.md

 **THE BRILLIANT, POETRY ANTHOLOGY** - In progress

-Edition and translation of poems EN–ES
+Edition and translation of poems EN–SP

 ---